Returns the month from a given timestamp. Optionally, you can check it in a time zone different than yours.

 If you only add the Timestamp argument, you will get the month considering your current timezone.
 Optionally, you can specify a different time zone adding the Time zone argument.

-The data type of the new column values is integer.
-It will show values 0-11, where 0 is January and 11 is December.
+The data type of the new column values will be integer and the values shown will be 0-11, where 0 is January and 11 is December.

 demo.ecommerce.data table, we want to create a column that indicates the month of the dates in our eventdate column.
 To do it, we will create a new column using the Month operation.